This document has been updated for compatibility with the UK GDPR. It is ready for use from the start of 2021.

 reject any offer of work made to them.
 For employees and contractors, see

-25 May 2018 and requires employers to be transparent about the personal
+The UK GDPR requires employers to be transparent about the personal

 provide the following information to employees at the point that data is